as63951624-ai/delta-demo/README.md

 # delta-demo
-This is my beginning state.
+This is my beginning stage.